 If you’re serious as an investor, you need to know how to accurately calculate the returns on your investments.
 Labor costs are part of that calculation, whether you or someone else is doing the sweating.

 In the example above, consider more profitable ways Joe could have spent his time.
-He could have taken on a second job or a side gig, worked toward qualifications for a better job, or worked harder on his 9-5 job to secure a killer raise.
+He could have taken on a second job or a side gig, worked toward qualifications for a better job, or worked to secure a killer raise at his 9-5 job.

 Oranges: Do Vacation Rentals Pay Better?